Pyrazolam

 Pyrazolam (SH-I-04) is a benzodiazepine derivative originally developed by a team led by Leo Sternbach at Hoffman-La Roche in the 1970s.
 It has since been "rediscovered" and sold as a designer drug since 2012.

-Pyrazolam has structural similarities to alprazolam and bromazepam.
+Pyrazolam has structural similarities to alprazolam and bromazolam.
 Unlike other benzodiazepines, pyrazolam does not appear to undergo metabolism, instead being excreted unchanged in the urine.
-It is most selective for the α2 and α3 subtypes of the GABAA receptor.

-Legal Status
+Legal status

 United Kingdom

 In the UK, pyrazolam has been classified as a Class C drug by section 5 of the May 2017 amendment to The Misuse of Drugs Act 1971 along with several other designer benzodiazepine drugs.